peterrliem/safe-homework/README.md

 # safe-homework

-Homework assigned by Safe team
+Homework assigned by Safe team.

+Tools used: Jupyter Notebook